 When the Secretary of State’s office receives your request, they will check their database and respond to let you know if your desired name is available.

-When searching for a specific existing business, use the Secretary of State’s online Corporate and Business Search.
+When searching for a specific existing business, use the Secretary of State’s online Corporate and Business Search, just like you would to get preliminary availability results.
 Simply enter the business’ full or partial name, a keyword, or an approximation of the name, then click “Perform Search.”
 The screen will likely populate with a list of results.
 Click “Details” next to any business to access the following information:

 - Account Number